arnesanches/scikit-ai-predictions/README.md

 4. Make sure the `clientes.csv` and `novos_clientes.csv` files are in the same directory as the script or notebook.

+## Running the Code

+Follow the steps below to run the script:

+1. Open a terminal or command prompt.
+2. Navigate to the folder where the scripts are located.
+3. To run the `.py` script, click the "Run" button.
+If you prefer the `.ipynb` format, run the notebook cells sequentially by clicking the "Run" button or pressing `Shift + Enter`.

 ## Notes

 - The `.ipynb` format is ideal for learning, as it combines code, results, and explanations in an interactive and educational way.